artiik2020/smart-Task-Manager2/README.md

 and also you will have localization so don't be afraid that you don't understand something

 # Smart-Task-Manager TK
-compilation of TK: Project: "Smart" Task List/ Smart Task Manager
+compilation of TK: Project: 'Smart' Task List/ Smart Task Manager
 * Basic functionality:
  * Adding categories and tasks
  * deleting categories and tasks